Exercise and Sport Science Major, B.A.–Sport Administration

 Study Abroad

-The Department of Exercise and Sport Science currently offers summer study abroad programs in Montevideo and Uruguay.
-Refer to the department’s Web site for more information.
+The Department of Exercise and Sport Science offers summer study abroad programs depending on faculty availability.
+Refer to the department’s website and the study abroad website for more information.
 For other study abroad experiences the department will gladly work with its majors in advance of the experience to determine appropriate credit.

 Undergraduate Awards